varshithpbs007/ESP32-Learning/notes/ESP32_notes.md

   * If GPIO 0 is LOW(0V), the ESP32 enters UART download mode and waits for new firmware.
   * This design ensures that even if the firmware in flash is corrupted, the chip remains programmable.
   * On development boards, the USB-to-UART interface (generally a USB-to-UART chip) automatically pulls GPIO0 low using the wired DTR(Data Terminal Ready) signal, resets the chip during flashing (EN pin toggle) using wired RTS(Ready to Send) signal, which is why we can upload code from Arduino IDE without manual intervention.
+  ### Boot Button:
+  * Boot button = GPIO 0 control.
+  * The Boot button is physiclly connected to GPIO 0 and pushing that pulls GPIO 0 to LOW and releasing it makes GPIO 0 HIGH again.
+  * GPIO 0 is HIGH (3.3V) by default, and has an internal pull-up resistor
   ### GPIO 2:
   ### GPIO 12:
   ### GPIO 15: